Nabeel-javed/audits/Burn and Burn.md

-# WyvernBuyAndBurn Liquidity Creation Audit Report
+# WyvernBuyAndBurn Audit Report

 ## Executive Summary

-A security review of the Gelt smart contract protocol was done by [0xepley](https://twitter.com/0xepley).
+A security review of the smart contract protocol was done by [0xepley](https://twitter.com/0xepley).
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.

 ## Test Approach and Methodology

 The security review was conducted using a combination of static analysis tools and comprehensive manual review of the smart contract code.
-The audit focused on identifying potential vulnerabilities, edge cases, and code optimization opportunities in the GELT protocol implementation.
+The audit focused on identifying potential vulnerabilities, edge cases, and code optimization opportunities in the `WyvernBuyAndBurn` implementation.

 Key components of the methodology included:
 - Automated scanning using industry-standard static analysis tools